ghostbuster91/sttp-openapi-generator/README.md

 ## Goals of the project

-- generate code which feels like native and always compile
+- generate code which feels like native
 - support popular json libararies from scala ecosystem
 - support major sttp version
 - support discriminators
 - proper integration with sbt and other build tools
-- support for error encoding
+- support error encoding

 ## Teaser